jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 $75,000+	        96%
 ```

 This all changed with the advent and rapid proliferation of the smartphone over the past decade.
 85% of adults in the U.S. now own smartphones and smartphone ownership is already relatively high and increasing even for people from minority racial/ethnic groups, rural communities, and those with lower income.

 Most of us now carry these pocket-sized, powerful, Internet-connected computers with us everywhere we go.
 They rarely leave our side no matter what we are doing!

 <!-- Maybe pull out my smartphone from my pocket?-->

-Not surprisingly, these technological advances and our widespread use of the smartphone have powered a surge in research, development, and implementation of the first wave of digital therapeutics for mental illness.
+Not surprisingly, these technological advances and our widespread use of smartphones have powered a surge in research, development, and implementation of the first wave of digital therapeutics for mental illness.

 ---